The academics have lowered the bar on actual philosophy engineers to the point where this is how we have to market our wares now.

 Rule: sovereign Brains.
 You never write to another Willow's Brain.
 Your knowledge enriches the network.
 The network's knowledge enriches you.

 This is not just a toy.
-Behind the scion is a measurement programme for the shapes that let cognition survive substrate transitions.
+Behind the seed is a measurement programme for the shapes that let cognition survive substrate transitions.
 Twelve predictions with quantitative anchors.
 Three independent falsification paths.
 DOI-registered.

 Cooper, P. (2026).
 Fable: The Shape of Thought - A Measurement Programme for the Shapes That Let Cognition Survive Substrate Transitions.
 Zenodo. doi.org/10.5281/zenodo.19826509